jbonatakis/jbonatakis.github.io/site/_posts/2025-12-28-i-set-out-to-learn-rust.md

 categories: projects
 ---

-...and I guess I got a little distracted, because instead I built a POC document ingestion and vector search app instead.
+...and I guess I got a little distracted, because I built a POC document ingestion and vector search app instead.

 ### Document Processing and Ingestion
 First is the document ingestion layer.
 In its current form this specifically downloads the markdown files that comprise [The Book](https://doc.rust-lang.org/book/),